dart-lang/language/working/augmentations/feature-specification.md

-  Then each non-`late` instance variable with an initializer expression in that class or enum declaration, in source order, has its initializer expression is evaluated in that runtime field initializer scope, and the variable is initialized to the result.
+  Then each non-`late` instance variable with an initializer expression in that class or enum declaration, in source order, has its initializer expression evaluated in that runtime field initializer scope, and the variable is initialized to the result.

 Whether the evaluation uses the body scope or the field initializer scope,